What will the working hours be?

 Will the work cause disruption?

-With large construction work it is inevitable that there will be some disruption in the immediate vicinity of the work.
-There will also be an increase in heavy traffic in the area, with vehicles transporting materials to and from the working sites and site compounds.
+With construction work it is inevitable that there will be some disruption in the immediate vicinity of the work.
+There will also be an increase in traffic in the area, mainly with vehicles transporting materials to and from the working area/site compound.

 Will access to my property be maintained?